agentsoz/evac-eval/SEMmodelsOverview.md

 # Overview of static-evacuation models (SEM)

+*Aim*: to identify bottlenecks in a road-network and the links that become congested as a consequence of the bottlenecks.

+What makes this problem difficult is that flow in an arc, and whether that flow is free or congested, affects and depends on the flows and congestion-states in adjacent arcs, both upstream and downstream.

 ## Inputs for a scenario
 * A network of links (edges) and nodes.
 * Each link has a